 Fees and Fee Assistance

-One of the great things about being an Australian citizen or permanent resident is that the government wants to help students get a tertiary education.
+One of the great things about being an Australian citizen or a permanent resident is that the government wants to help students get a tertiary education.
 The government offers fee assistance programs to students studying in Commonwealth Supported Places (CSP), including HECS-HELP, FEE HELP, and VET student loans, based on the type of course students would like to study and their citizenship or residence status.
 These fee assistance programs are where the government provides students with a loan to pay their tuition fees.
 Students will be required to pay the government back once they've graduated and are earning over a certain salary.
-For example, students that get a HECS-HELP or VET student loan to help pay for a tertiary course will start repaying their loan when they earn over the current salary threshold of $47,014.
+For example, students that get a HECS-HELP or VET student loan to help pay for a tertiary course will start repaying their loan when they earn over the current salary threshold of $51,550 (2023-24 income year).
 This generally comes out in the individual's tax.
 This threshold amount has changed recently and has the potential to change in future years, so it is important to do some research into fees, to understand whether fee support might be available or suitable for you.

 Students must first create an account with VTAC before they can put in course applications.
 Check out all the details at VTAC's website.

 Each year most applications for higher education, some TAFE and ITC courses, are applied for through VTAC (Victorian Tertiary Admission Centre).
 VTAC usually opens in early August, closing in late September for timely applications.
 These specific dates are usually advertised on the VTAC website around June or July.
 Check the VTAC website for specific details.
-Some high demand courses only accept applications until the timely application period, such as medicine and dentistry, so be sure to check the courses you're applying for.
+Some high demand courses only accept applications during the timely application period, such as medicine and dentistry, so be sure to check the courses you're applying for.
 Some institutions also take direct applications and may operate on different timelines, so be sure to check with the institution you're applying for.

 SEAS is the Special Entry Access Scheme.
 This scheme recognises various forms of educational disadvantage that students may have experienced and there are 4 different categories.
 SEAS may help improve your selection rank score to get into your dream course, depending on your circumstances.
-Students apply for SEAS through VTAC as part of their course applications.
+Students apply for SEAS through VTAC as part of their course application.
 There is no disadvantage to applying for SEAS.
-We encourage all students to apply for category 1 as this is based on your personal information and location, including school, home address, if you have a non English speaking background, if you identify as Indigenous or if you are the first in your family to go on to tertiary study.
+We encourage all students to apply for Category 1 as this is based on your personal information and location, including school, home address, if you have a non English speaking background, if you identify as Indigenous or if you are the first in your family to go on to tertiary study.
 Category 1 is just a tick box, and is really easy to apply for!